 What can I do with a degree in Primary Teacher Education?

-Through their Primary Education degree, graduates develop a valuable set of skills that are transferrable to a range of careers, including:
+Through their Primary Education degree, graduates develop a valuable set of skills that are transferable to a range of careers.
+These skills include:

 - Knowledge of teaching and learning processes

 - Thinking critically and creatively

 - Initiating and challenging ideas

 - Knowledge of child development

 - Interpretive and analytical thinking